rizanpradiya/library_lib/README.md

 This program is built using Python with the CRUD (Create, Read, Update, Delete) concept, utilizing collection types (lists and dictionaries) for data storage.

 ## Objectives
 This project aims to provide a clear, hands-on example of a minimal yet complete library circulation system that beginners can read, run, and extend.
-Concretely.

 ## Users / Clients / Stakeholders
 - **Library Admin** — manages the catalog (add, edit, delete, check stock) and records lending/returns.